Bach St Matthew Passion

 Bach's St Matthew Passion in Chichester Cathedral

-With six solo singers, two choirs, two orchestras and a children’s choir, JS Bach’s telling of the passion of Jesus through the eyes of St Matthew is one of the greatest masterpieces of music.
+With six solo singers, two choirs, two orchestras and a children’s choir, JS Bach’s telling of the passion of Jesus through the eyes of St Matthew is one of the greatest masterpieces of music, described by Sir Edward Elgar as “the noblest sacred work in existence”.
 Composed almost three hundred years ago, it tracks the events of Jesus’s final days until his death on the Cross, culminating in the heart-rending chorus ‘In Tears of Grief’.

 On Saturday 29th March, conductor Leslie Olive directs the English Arts Chorale and Orchestra in a performance in English in the wonderful acoustic of Chichester’s beautiful cathedral.
 The fully professional orchestra is drawn from London’s leading orchestras.